rul3/join/README.md

 Be sure to follow correctly to make it easy for us to make you part of the team.

 ### Instructions
+## Open an issue
+To join Fork-it Organization, please open an [issue](https://github.com/fork-it/join/issues/new?title=Please%20add%20me%20to%20the%20Fork%20it&body=Thank%20you).
+Note: you must have a GitHub account to open a issue (and further actions).
+You can create one for free [here](https://github.com/signup).
 Fork this project and add your username + profile link to the [Fork-it](https://github.com/fork-it/join) list below, then make a pull request to add your name to this repository like so:

 ```markdown